Osceola Public Library Community Needs Response Plan

 Cultural Summary

 Osceola is the home of the Polk County fairgrounds.
 There is one city park with picnic and playground areas, a swimming pool, the Polk County museum, a golf course, camping areas, sports fields, and historical sites.
-Osceola has three churches, a nursing home, the only hospital in the county, a fitness center at the hospital, a country club, a senior center, a grocery store, a thrift store, a dance, gymnastics and yoga studio, a Dollar General store, and the Polk County Sheriff’s Department.
-There are various community groups including the Polk County Historical Society, the Osceola Community Action Group, Lion’s Club, PEO, Masons and Eastern Star, the American Legion, and the American Legion Auxiliary.
+Osceola has three churches, a nursing home, a dentist, the only hospital in the county, a fitness center at the hospital, a country club, a newly remodeled senior center, a grocery store, two thrift stores, an exercise studio, yoga classes, several retail stores, a Dollar General store, an antique store, and the Polk County Sheriff’s Department.
+There are various community groups including the Polk County Historical Society, the Osceola Community Action Group, PEO, Masons and Eastern Star, the American Legion, and the American Legion Auxiliary.

 Library SWOT Analysis